sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

  * Porting mathematical open source code to Solaris, Windows and any odd Unix out there.

 = Places where I can be found =
- * google group sage-devel
- * google group linbox-devel
- * google group linbox-use
+ * google groups sage-devel, sage-support, linbox-devel, group linbox-use
  * [http://apcocoa.org/forum/ the ApCoCoA & CoCoA forum]
  * #sage-devel on freenode